Durgeshxxd/Cancer-Treatment-App/README.md

 - **Personalized Treatment Plans**: Analyzes patient data, medical records, and guidelines to identify gaps in cancer screening and follow-up care, crafting tailored treatment plans for individual patients.
 - **Secure Data Sharing**: Shares sensitive data securely using encryption and cryptographic features, protecting patient information while facilitating necessary data access for healthcare providers.

-## 🏆 Inspiration

-This project is deeply personal to me.
-My grandmother recently passed away from cancer, and witnessing her struggle firsthand inspired me to create a solution that could help others in similar situations.
-She often faced difficulties in coordinating her care and keeping track of her treatment plan, which sometimes led to missed appointments and delayed treatments.
-I wanted to build an application that could alleviate these challenges for other patients and their families.

 ## ⚙️ Setup and Deployment